How to Check Your PC Power Consumption

 How to Use Online Tools to Check PC Power Consumption

 The simplest, albeit less accurate, way to estimate (!) how much electricity your device uses is through online resources.
+They don’t require downloading or installation and are free to use.

 #1 Check PC’s power usage with LocalCooling

-Local Cooling is a useful tool that aims to reduce your environmental impact by maximising computer electricity usage.
+Local Cooling is a useful tool that aims to reduce your environmental impact by maximizing computer electricity usage.
 It provides an estimate of the power used by the primary computer components and gives you the option to modify the power-saving settings.

 Just click here to download LocalCooling, then launch it on your PC.
-Go to the My power tab by clicking the Settings icon.
+Go to the My Power tab by clicking the Settings icon.
 Please bear in mind that that was only an approximate estimate because how much power you use depends considerably on what you’re doing.

 #2 Want a more accurate estimate?
 Check out the power supply calculator.